giant995/hacking-apis/chapter_4_api_hacking_system.md

 # Your API hacking system

+## kali linux
+Linux distro packed with many security tools.
+I created a virtual machine in VirtualBox, the user is `giant` and the password is `123`

 ## Burp suite

 Burp suite is a tool to scan and fuzz a web API